 Best Paying Jobs for Lawyers

-Lawyers have the potential to make a good living after graduation and passing the bar.
+Lawyers have the potential to make a good living after graduation and passing the bar exam.
 As you consider whether or not you want a career as an attorney, you will also want to consider the legal services job market where you’d like to live and work.
 There are number of factors that influence lawyer salaries.

 Where You Went to Law School